microsoft/trident/README.md

   on the runtime OS via the `enable-grpc` field within the Management section of the Host Configuration.
 TODO: implement and document authorization for accessing the gRPC endpoint.
-- **wait-for-provisioning-network**: USE WITH CAUTION!!
+- **waitForProvisioningNetwork**: USE WITH CAUTION!!
 IT WILL INCREASE BOOT TIMES IF THE NETWORK CONFIGURATION IS NOT PERFECT.
 (Only affects clean installs) When set to `true`, Trident will start `systemd-networkd-wait-online` to wait for the provisioning network to be up